goto40/self-dsl/docs/xtext_deploy_command_line.md

  * Then right-click on the project containing the Main.java file and select "Export", "Runnable JAR file".
  * Select "Main" in the "Launch configurazion".
- * Select "Package requried libraries into generated JAR file".
+ * Select "Package required libraries into generated JAR file".
  * Specify your destination JAR file name and click "Finish".

 ## Create the command line compiler with gradle